Skip to main content

 The UCRC was established in 1948 with the goal of facilitating discussion, collaboration, and decision-making among the Upper Division States.

-In her role as Commissioner, Mitchell works with a team of Colorado’s water experts to develop positions of the state of Colorado in negotiations with other states.
+In her role as Commissioner, Mitchell works with a team of Colorado’s water experts to negotiate Colorado River matters with other states.
 Commissioner Mitchell works with all Coloradans - from the Front Range to the West Slope - and uses this input to inform Colorado’s positions and strategies.
 As compounded drought continues in Colorado and across the West, Commissioner Mitchell and the UCRC are exploring solutions to protect our state and its water users as we face drier conditions.

 Read more about Commissioner Mitchell in a January 2024 Colorado Sun article.